392d Air Expeditionary Group

-During World War II, the 392d Group, its predecessor unit, was an Eighth Air Force Consolidated B-24 Liberator heavy bombardment group.
+During World War II, the 392d Bombardment Group was an Eighth Air Force Consolidated B-24 Liberator heavy bombardment group.
 The group flew combat missions from RAF Wendling in England, earning a Distinguished Unit Citation.
 The group flew 285 combat missions, suffering 1,552 casualties including 835 killed in action or line of duty and 184 aircraft lost.
 After VE Day the group returned to the United States and flew airlift missions until inactivated in September 1945.

-The group was reactivated in the Air Force Reserve in 1947 as a very heavy bomber group.
+The group was reactivated in the reserve in 1947 as a very heavy bomber group.
 In 1949, it converted to a light bomber group and was assigned to the wing under the wing base organization system.
 It was a corollary unit of the 47th Bombardment Group until inactivating in November 1949.

 History

 World War II

 B-24 Liberators of the 392d Bomb Group on a mission over enemy-occupied territory.